cds-group/Netpro2vec/README.md

 Running
 ----------------------

-You can test Netpro2vec model for graph embedding by running the following python code:
+You can test the Netpro2vec model for graph embedding by running the following python code:

 ```
 >>> import os